FrontEndFoxes/curriculum/workshop/minis/mini1.md

 }
 ```

-Now we have to change the template to make the `src` property _dynamic_, so it can use the value of the variable we just populated above.
+Now we have to change the template to make the `src` property _dynamic_ so it can use the value of the variable we just populated above.
 To do this we need a `v-bind` directive or its shortcut, `:`.
-Again in `App.vue`, edit the `<v-img>` tag:
+Again in `App.vue`, edit the `<v-img>` tag to remove its hard-coded value:

 ```html
 <v-img height="400px" :src="currentDogLink"></v-img>